Jeiwan/uniswapv3-book/content/docs/milestone_5/swap-fees.md

 In `burn` function, we first update a position and remove some amount of liquidity from it.
 Then, we update the token amount owed by the position–they now include amounts accumulated via fees as well as amounts that were previously provided as liquidity.
-We can also see this as conversion of position liquidity into token amounts owed by the position– these amounts won't be used as liquidity anymore and can be freely redeemed by calling `collect` function.
+We can also see this as conversion of position liquidity into token amounts owed by the position– these amounts won't be used as liquidity anymore and can be freely redeemed by calling the `collect` function:

 ```solidity
 function collect(